Vaskata84/MikroTik/README.md

-OpenVPN Server and certificate management on MikroTik
+OpenVPN Server and certificate management on MikroTik.
+Only works for versions 6.XX